docker-archive/classicswarm/docs/swarm-api.md

 ```

-Be aware that tokens are short-lived and will expire quickly.
+Be aware that tokens are short-lived and expire quickly.

 ### Authenticate using username and password

-> **Note:** this authentication method stores your credentials unencrypted
+> **Note**: This authentication method stores your credentials unencrypted
 > on the filesystem.
-Refer to [Authenticate using registry tokens](#authenticate-using-registry-tokens)
+Refer to [Authenticate using registry tokens](swarm-api.md#authenticate-using-registry-tokens)
 > for a more secure approach.